We have one of the largest selections of ski bindings on the web, a super knowledgeable staff and expert guides.

 Mounting Your Ski Bindings

-Once you decide on a pair of ski bindings take them, together with your skis and both ski boots, to your local ski shop to be mounted by a certified technician.
-You will need to disclose your height, weight, age, boot sole length, and skier type.
-You are responsible for determining your skier type.
-A certified shop tech will have all the proper equipment and knowledge to install your bindings or adjust mounted bindings according to your ability level and desired mounting position.
+Once you decide on a pair of ski bindings, take them with your skis and both boots to your local ski shop to be mounted by a certified technician.
+You'll need to complete a mount form with your height, weight, age, boot sole length, and skier type.
+You are responsible for determining your skier type, normally described as I (beginner), II (intermediate) or III (advanced).
+A certified shop tech will have the proper equipment and knowledge to install your bindings and adjust them according to your ability level and preferences.
 The installation must be done professionally to ensure your bindings function as designed.
-In addition, any warranty your ski setup has from the manufacturer will be void if it is not mounted by a certified technician.
-When you go in to have your ski bindings mounted make sure you bring both your ski boots so the ski technician can mount the bindings for the correct boot sole length and test the binding release.
+Manufacturer's warranties will be void if the products are not mounted by a certified technician.

 Excessive wear in the toe or heel of your ski boot can affect the boot/binding interface and compromise functionality.
 Check for excessive wear at least annually if not more frequently.
-The certified technician will visually inspect your ski boot for excessive wear on the toe or heel.
-Certified technicians will not mount or adjust your ski bindings if your boots have excessive wear on the toe or heel surfaces.
-Some toe and heel surfaces are replaceable otherwise at this point we highly recommend that you replace your ski boots.
+A certified technician can inspect your boots for excessive wear using a template, and determine whether your boot soles are within the required limits.

 Toe Height Adjustment

-Toe height is very simply the height of the gap on the toe piece where the front of the boot fits (between the top of the toe piece and the AFD.
-Bindings typically have a clearance of about 0-0.5mm between the boot toe and the AFD.
-On some bindings the toe height is adjustable and must be adjusted to properly fit the boot by a certified technician.
-However, the toe height on the majority of bindings adjusts itself automatically.
+Toe height is the height of the gap between the top of the toe piece and the AFD.
+Bindings typically require a clearance of about 0-0.5mm between the boot sole and the AFD to function properly.
+Many alpine bindings feature automatic toe height adjustment, while others should be manually adjusted by a certified technician.

 Maintaining Your Ski Bindings

 Unless otherwise specified by the manufacturer, ski bindings are designed to be relatively free of maintenance.
-However, we strongly recommend that before the start of each season you have your bindings inspected by a certified technician.
+However, we strongly recommend that you have your bindings inspected by a certified technician before the start of each season.

-Keep bindings free of dirt, rust, salt or other contaminants.
+Keep bindings free of dirt, rust, salt and other contaminants.

 Always store your skis and bindings in a warm, dry place and do not leave bindings wet for long periods.